N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 - Where do we place electrolysers?
     - On land, or
     - Offshore, on artificial islands or re-used gas platforms?
-- How do we obtain robust solutions?
+- How do we obtain robust solutions w.r.t. uncertain wind electricity?
-- Which parameters particularly influence production costs?
+- Which parameters particularly influence hydrogen costs?

 Note:

-TODO

-Robust wrt wind randomness
+These three main questions I aim to answer in the coming few slides.

 ----